-This Mental Health Awareness course will help you recognise the common mental health issues that can affect people and will help you decide on the appropriate action to take.
+The Mental Health Awareness course equips you to identify common mental health issues and determine the right action to take.

-The course covers the common types of mental health problems including Anxiety, Post Traumatic Stress Disorder (PTSD), Panic attacks, Depression, Phobias, Obsessive-Compulsive Disorder (OCD), Eating disorders, Bipolar disorder, Schizophrenia, Loneliness and Stress.
+The course delves into the various forms of mental health issues, such as anxiety, PTSD, panic attacks, depression, phobias, OCD, eating disorders, bipolar disorder, schizophrenia, loneliness, and stress.
 It also describes how you can look after your own mental health and support others with their mental health issues.

 Fully government-funded places are available for anyone: who is over 19, currently lives in England and has lived within the EU for the last three years.
 The student would have to provide proof of ID, proof of Address (dated the last 2 months), proof of National Insurance Number and proof of Settled or Pre-Settled Status (Only for EU students).

 There are no recommended prior learning requirements for this qualification.
 However, we recommend candidates have a level of literacy and numeracy equivalent to Level 1.
 All students would have to attend an initial assessment test.

 A Level 1 Mental Health Awareness certification requires meeting all unit learning outcomes and assessment criteria.
 Assessment consists of a required workbook evaluated both internally and through external quality assurance.